Specific Learning Difficulties

 Enabling you to do your best at university

-The Disability and Dyslexia Service is here to support and advise students with a range of disabilities from before starting through to all stages of your time at university.
+The Disability and Dyslexia Service is here to support and advise students with a range of disabilities.

 We advise you to disclose relevant information concerning additional needs arising from any disability, health-related condition or specific learning difficulty.
 Telling us about your needs allows us to consider what adjustments might need to be made to ensure your needs are met.
 Any information you divulge to the team is treated as confidential.